I'm raising £3000 to fund an off road wheelchair for those who, despite physical limitations, wish to embark on an adventure.

 I realised that others may not be as fortunate as me and want to give something back.

-To raise these funds I am going to attempt to complete the Camino Ingles in my all-terrain buggy with a support team.
-I am starting on the St James Way (Reading to Southampton) and will then cross the Bay of Biscay and join the Camino Ingles (English Way) in A Corona and follow the route to Santiago de Compostela.
+To raise these funds I took a pilgrimage along the Camino Ingles in my all-terrain buggy with a support team.
+I started on the St James Way (Reading to Southampton) and then crossed the Bay of Biscay to join the Camino Ingles (English Way) in A Corona and followed the route to Santiago de Compostela.

 Where does Adversity to Adventure fit in?